getodk/docs/odkx-src/docs-tech-guide.rst

          You will also need to be familiar with the relevant package manager for your system.

-   .. admonition: Understanding terminal commands
+.. admonition:: Understanding terminal commands
       :name: understanding-terminal

       When you open the Terminal or PowerShell, you will see a bunch of symbols that include your username and computer name.
-      This is called the :term:`prompt`.
+      This is called the ``prompt``.
       You type commands after the prompt,
       and hit :kbd:`RETURN` or :kbd:`ENTER` to run that command.